Slow Kenyan count puts technology on trial for African polls

 Safaricom, which provided network services, said its systems worked but the problems arose with equipment that was not its responsibility.

-Manual transmission was not intended as the sole method for tallying results, as it has now become, but the patience of voters hungry for an outcome is wearing thin, and a seven-day deadline for the results is starting to look uncomfortably close.
+Manual transmission was not the game plan, but the patience of voters hungry for an outcome is wearing thin, and a seven-day deadline for the results is starting to look uncomfortably close.
 However, switching systems risks creating suspicion.

 Kenyans want a single system they can follow and have confidence in, one local commentator said in a TV discussion.